Andrej730/bvhio/README.md

     - Animation data can be modified with both methods.
     - The transform hierarchy allows for easy modifications of rest and motion data.
 - Animation
-    - Supports modifing keyframe, rest positon and final pose data.
+    - Supports modifying keyframe, rest position and final pose data.
     - Supports joint special modifications, like changing the joint-roll
     - Keyframes are stored in local space and as difference to the rest pose.
     - Keyframes support Position, Rotation and Scale.